microsoft/azure-percept-advanced-development/azureeyemodule/README.md

 If things go awry, you can check the Docker logs from the iotedgeagent via `docker logs -f edgeAgent`, which will follow along with the edgeAgent's logs as it tries to update the deployment.

+## Debugging a Running Container

+If you are running your container and it does not seem to be working the way you were expecting, an option is to SSH over to the device, then step into the running container with `docker exec -it azureeyemodule /bin/bash`.
+This will put you into the running container, but the `inference` process will still be running.
+The container does not have ps or top.
+You might be able to install them with tdnf, but you could also just use the /proc filesystem.

+See [here](https://man7.org/linux/man-pages/man5/proc.5.html) for the man pages associated with /proc, but here are a few useful tips for working with it:

+* `ls /proc/ | grep -E '[0-9]'` To list all processes by PID running inside the container.
+Note that two of the reported numbers will be red herrings, as they are actually the PID for ls and for grep, and will be different the next time you run the command.
+  PID 1 should be the inference binary running.
+* `cat /proc/<PID>/cmdline` Will show you the command that was used to execute the process PID.
+If you try `cat /proc/1/cmdline`, it should show you `./app/inference`.
+* `cat /proc/<PID>/comm` Will tell you the "name" of the process, and if you are in a hurry, you could do `cat /proc/[0-9]*/comm` to get all the names of all the processes running in the container.
+* `cat /proc/<PID>/status` Will show you all kinds of information about process PID.
+* `kill -SIGINT 1`, will kill the azureeyemodule's "inference" application.
+But because this is a Docker container, this application is PID 1, and this will cause it to exit the container completely.

+You can download GDB into a running container with `tdnf install -y gdb` and then attach gdb to the running inference binary with `gdb attach 1`, though frankly, I'm not sure how useful that is.

+Unfortunately, the best approach will likely be to simply rebuild your container with `CMD ["/bin/bash", "-c", "while true; do true; sleep 5; done"]` as the entrypoint instead of /app/inference, and then step into it and debug by adding print statments and recompiling and running natively.

 ## Extending and Customizing